T of C

 心越

 In Japan Shin-Etsu originally lived in Nagasaki, but in 1685 he moved to Mito, on the coast northeast of Tokyo.
-Here he engaged in many scholarly activities and founded Gionji, the Gion Temple.7 He was buried there with great honor after his death in 1695.
+Here he engaged in many scholarly activities and founded Gionji, the Gion Temple.8 He was buried there with great honor after his death in 1695.

-It seems likely that at that time educated Japanese confused the qin with the zheng, an instrument commonly played in Japan, where it is called a koto, and there were few if any qin players.
+It seems likely that at that time many educated Japanese confused the qin with the zheng, an instrument commonly played in Japan, where it is called a koto, and there were few if any qin players.
 Unlike other Chinese instruments brought to Japan, the qin was never localized.
 Instead it was generally played in a conscious effort to do something Chinese.
 This perhaps helps to explain why most Japanese were content to play these fairly simple songs, apparently following the Chinese pronunciations indicated alongside the Chinese characters.

 Footnotes (Shorthand references are explained on a separate page)

-1. 蔣興疇 Jiang Xingchou
+1. 蔣興疇 Jiang Xingchou (for other names see below)

 Chen Zhimai discusses Van Gulik's research into Shin-etsu as follows,